Investigational AML Franchise

 Daiichi Sankyo Approach to AML

 For more than 30 years, the standard of care for the treatment of AML went unchanged in part due to the complexity of the biology of AML.
-While a few new treatments have been approved recently, there is still significant unmet need and much work to be done to continue to expand the treatment options available for patients with AML.
-Our AML Franchise is evaluating a portfolio of therapies that leverage three distinct strategies for the treatment of AML, including quizartinib in phase 3 clinical development, milademetan (DS-3032), DS-3201 and PLX51107 in phase 1 clinical development, and DS-1001 in preclinical development.
+While new treatments have been approved recently, there is still significant unmet need and much work to be done to continue to expand the treatment options available for patients with AML.
+Our investigational AML Franchise is evaluating a portfolio of therapies that leverage three distinct strategies for the treatment of AML, including quizartinib in phase 3 clinical development, milademetan (DS-3032), valemetostat (DS-3201) and PLX2853 are in phase 1 clinical development, and DS-1001 in preclinical development.
 Our investigational AML Franchise will evaluate combination regimens including these and other compounds for their potential to change the standard of care for patients with AML.

 Relentless Focus on Transforming Science